Exterior Repair

 The repair should solve more than the soft spot.

 Dry rot repairs often include removing failed trim or siding, checking nearby sheathing, improving flashing, replacing damaged material, and finishing the area so it blends with the exterior.
+A repair that only covers the visible damage can look fine at first but fail again when the same moisture path remains.

 Common repair areas

-• Fascia, belly bands, and corner boards.
+• Fascia, rake boards, belly bands, corner boards, and decorative trim.